 Sandoz is a division of the Novartis Group and a global leader in generic pharmaceuticals and biosimilars.
-The division was established in 2003, when Novartis united all of its generics businesses under the name Sandoz.
-Since then, Sandoz has grown into a leading global generics business with annual sales in excess of USD 9.9 billion in 2018.
+The division was established in 2003 when Novartis united all of its generics businesses under the name Sandoz.
+Since then, Sandoz has grown into a leading global generics business with USD 9.7 billion sales in 2019.

 The brand can trace its origins to a small chemical company that came into being in Basel, Switzerland, in 1886.
 Kern & Sandoz, as the company was initially called, focused on the production of dyes.
 However, within a decade it produced its first pharmaceutical substance, antipyrine, a fever-controlling agent.
 By 1917, the company had established its first pharmaceutical department and, in 1929, Calcium Sandoz was introduced, laying the foundation for modern calcium therapy.
 Calcium Sandoz went on to establish itself as one of the company’s best known products.